Tax on Lottery Winnings in the UK

 Are Lottery Winnings in the UK Taxed?

-The short answer is something that will bring a smile to your face: no. Winnings from the UK lottery are completely tax free as long as you are a UK citizen, meaning that anything you win is yours to do with as you please—until you bank it.
+The short answer is something that will bring a smile to your face: no. In contrast to the various taxes on lottery winnings around the world that exist, winnings from the UK lottery are completely tax free as long as you are a UK citizen.
+This means that anything you win is yours to do with as you please—until you bank it.
 Once you have banked your winnings, you become liable for one or more of three of the types of taxation in the UK, and depending on which tax you are faced with, you could see your winnings decreasing rather alarmingly.
 Still, this is much better than how the US taxes lottery wins.

 Income and Capital Gains Tax on Interest Earned